alterationx10/ursula/README.md

 of scripts/scratch projects that could easily be parameterized, and be shared with my _non-Scala_ friends.

-A lot of this framework tried to bootstrap that idea - how can we turn this type of code into helpful, shareable apps that take care of the boiler plate of bootstrapping, and provide documentation needed to let others know how to run it.
+A lot of this framework tries to bootstrap that idea - how can we turn this type of code into helpful, shareable apps that take care of the boiler plate of bootstrapping, and provide documentation needed to let others know how to run it.